 - Click on the Add button in the pop-up window.

 - Assign a drive letter to the partition and click OK to confirm.

 Change Drive Letter more easily with MiniTool Partition Wizard.

 Do you want to recover your files from external hard drive not detected?
 If yes, please read the following tutorial.

 How to recover files from external hard drive not detected?

 Step 1: download MiniTool Power Data Recovery.
 Then, install and launch it.
-(To recover files from external hard drive not showing up on Mac, you need MiniTool Mac Data Recovery.)
+(To recover files from external hard drive not showing up on Mac, you need Stellar Data Recovery for Mac.)